 The Fair Debt Collection Practices Act guarantees the rights of consumers and limits what collection agencies can and cannot do when collecting on a debt.
 Unfortunately, collection agencies such as AFNI Collections often ignore the statutes outlined in the FDCPA http://aaacreditguide.com/fair-debt-collection-practices-act/.

-– Collect on old debts.
-The statute of limitations varies by state, but it is typically between 3-7 years.
-Many consumers have complained of AFNI Debt Collections trying to collect on debts from 10 or more years ago.
+- Collect on old debts.
+The statute of limitations varies by state, but it is typically between three and seven years.
+Many consumers have complained of AFNI Debt Collections trying to collect on debts from ten or more years ago, which is a clear violation in most states.
+Familiarize yourself with local laws so you know your rights.

-– Collect on debts that do not exist.
+- Collect on debts that do not exist.
 AFNI is one of the primary debt collection agencies used by Verizon.
-Many consumers have complained that AFNI has tried to collect on debts they say are from Verizon Wireless, but when the consumers have called Verizon their debt could not be validated.
+Many consumers have complained that AFNI has tried to collect on debts they say are from Verizon Wireless, but when the consumers have called Verizon, their debt could not be validated.
 In addition, attempts have been made to collect on debts for phone numbers they never had.
+Whether intentional or merely poor record keeping, it’s illegal.

 AFNI Collections Verizon Wireless scam

-One other word of counsel for consumers that have dealt with or are dealing with AFNI – the collection agency has been involved with a scam involving hundreds of consumers.
-This scam involves AFNI contacting a former Verizon customer about an unpaid phone bill – usually in the amount of $100-$800.
+One other word of counsel for consumers that have dealt with or are dealing with AFNI – the collection agency has been involved in a scam involving hundreds of consumers.
+This scam involves AFNI contacting a former Verizon customer about an unpaid phone bill – usually in the amount of $100 to $800.
 Most of these people have either never had an account with Verizon, or have had their accounts closed for several years.
-Most of these consumers have also been unable to verify their debt with Verizon or anyone else.
+If they did have an old account, many consumers have not been able to verify their debt with Verizon or anyone else.
 If you have had something similar happen to you, do not pay the debt until you can get it verified first.
+Otherwise, there’s a strong chance that you’ll fall prey to illegal pressure tactics that are in no way valid, or a reflection of your actual outstanding debt.